armandfardeau/dinghy-ffv4/content/en/docs/settings/dynamics.md

 ## Le cunningham

 {{< hint info >}}
-{{< details_extended class="collabsible" title="Expliqué à un stagiaire débutant..." id="cunningham_details" >}}
+{{< details_extended class="collabsible" title="Explained to a beginner trainee..." id="cunningham_details" >}}
-On reprend le cunningham pour effacer les plis horizontaux sur la voile.
+We take the cunningham to erase the horizontal folds on the sail.
 {{< /details_extended >}}
 {{< /hint >}}

-Il exerce une tension verticale sur le guindant de la voile.
+It exerts a vertical tension on the luff of the sail.

-Son premier intérêt est donc de pouvoir corriger tension du guindant plus faible par rapport à la chute.
-Un bon repère est la présence caractéristique de plis en patte d'oie dans la voile.
+Its first interest is therefore to be able to correct the lower luff tension in relation to the leech.
+A good indicator is the characteristic presence of crow's feet folds in the sail.
-Afin de remédier à ces plis imperformants, il convient de reprendre le cunningham jusqu'à les effacer.
+In order to remedy these imperfect folds, the cunningham should be reworked until they are eliminated.

 {{< columns >}}
-{{< figure caption="Pas d'action sur le cunningham" src="../images/cunningham_no_action.svg" >}}
+{{< figure caption="No action on the cunningham" src="../images/cunningham_no_action.svg" >}}
 <--->
-{{< figure caption="Action sur le cunningham" src="../images/cunningham_action.svg" >}}
+{{< figure caption="Action on the cunningham" src="../images/cunningham_action.svg" >}}
 {{< /columns >}}

-Mais là n'est pas le seul intérêt du cunningham.
-Ses fonctions essentielles sont :
+But this is not the only interest of the cunningham.
+Its essential functions are :

-* Cintrer le mât en complément du hale-bas ou de l'écoute:
+* To bend the mast in addition to the vang or the sheet:
-  * Lorsque le mât est cintré, la tension verticale due au réglage du cunningham est légèrement déportée vers l'arrière du mât.
+  * When the mast is bent, the vertical tension due to the adjustment of the cunningham is slightly shifted towards the back of the mast.
-  * Cette tension, par "effet d'arc", amplifie donc le cintre du mât et soulage sensiblement celle due au hale-bas et/ou à l'écoute
+  * This tension, by "bow effect", amplifies the mast bend and relieves the tension due to the downhaul or the sheet.

-* Avancer le creux de la voile:
+* Move the sail's hollow forward:
-  * Lorsque le vent forcit, le creux a tendance à se déplacer vers l'arrière, le cunningham permet, en ramenant du tissu vers l'avant, de recentrer le creux.
+  * When the wind strengthens, the hollow tends to move backwards, the cunningham allows, by bringing fabric forward, to recenter the hollow.

-* Détendre la chute par une surtension du guindant:
+* Relax the leech by over-tensioning the luff:
-  * Cela permet à la partie supérieure de la voile de "s'effacer" dans la risée, diminuant ainsi la force aérodynamique.
-Ce vrillage constitue dans une certaine mesure une autorégulation des surventes par le gréement.
+  * This allows the upper part of the sail to "fade" into the wind, thus reducing the aerodynamic force.
+This twist is to some extent a self-regulation of the oversails by the rig.

 ## La bordure

 {{< hint info >}}
-{{< details_extended class="collabsible" title="Expliqué à un stagiaire débutant..." id="bordure_details" >}}
+{{< details_extended class="collabsible" title="Explained to a beginner trainee..." id="bordure_details" >}}
 La bordure permet de doser la puissance.

 On la choque jusqu'à 20 cm de creux dans la voile et on la reprend dès que l'on peine à maintenir le bateau à plat.